-Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (six to twelve weeks) appear to result in optimum impact.
+Short, regular sessions (about 30 minutes, three to five times a week) over a set period of time (up to ten weeks) appear to result in optimum impact.
 Evidence also suggests tuition should be additional to, but explicitly linked with, normal teaching, and that teachers should monitor progress to ensure the tutoring is beneficial.
 Studies comparing one to one with small group tuition show mixed results.
 In some cases one to one tuition has led to greater improvement, while in others tuition in groups of two or three has been equally or even more effective.
 The variability in findings may suggest it is the particular type or quality of teaching enabled by very small groups that is important, rather than the precise size of the group.

 Despite the popularity and success of one to one programs, there is little research that specifically examines the effectiveness of the one to one element of these programs in Australia.